requests-cache/requests-cache/docs/user_guide.rst

 ~~~~~~~~~~~~
 * Requires python 3.6+.
 * You may need additional dependencies depending on which backend you want to use.
 To install with
-  extra dependencies for all supported backends:
+  extra dependencies for all supported :ref:`user_guide:cache backends`:

     $ pip install requests-cache[backends]